biggaboy212/212-s-Notification-Library/README.md

   An open-source Notification Library.
 </p>

-Logs: Added CreateAdminNotification, No docs because im lazy (same arguments, but it disables all gui's including coregui's while the notification is up.) { !Warning!
-RemoveNotifications is broken for this function }
+Logs: Added CreateAdminNotification, No docs because im lazy (same arguments, but it disables all gui's including coregui's while the notification is up.
+RemoveNotifications is broken for this function)

 # Documentation